Creating an Apex Rest API and using it as a custom tool in custom mcp server

 -

-Callback URL: same as in your connected app or use Authorize using browser
+Callback URL: Same as in your external client app or use Authorize using browser

 -